johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 ## Reallocation of Probability Mass

 Another way of looking at this is that the 50% "probability mass" previously allocated to the first possibility is reallocated to the remaining possibilities.
 You can visualize this if we plot the prior and posterior probabilities as bar charts.
 The total volume of the bars in each of the two charts below is the same: 100%.
-The 50% probability mass that was previously allocated to the first possibility in the prior is reallocated to the remaining two possibilities in the posterior.
+The 50% probability mass that was previously allocated to the first possibility in Holmes' prior beliefs is reallocated to the remaining two possibilities in his posterior beliefs.

 <!--
      Prior Probabilities                        Posterior Probabilities (After body found)